CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data

 In this section, we present CrossLoc, an absolute localization algorithm leveraging the cross-modal visual representations for enhanced robustness and data efficiency.
-CrossLoc learns to localize the query image by predicting its scene coordinates, followed by computing the camera pose using a PnP solver.
+CrossLoc learns to localize the query image by predicting its scene coordinates using a set of cross-modal encoders, followed by camera pose estimation using a PnP solver.

-\textbf{Coordinate-depth-normal geometric hierarchy.} For an image $\mathcal{I}$ with ground-truth scene coordinates $\mathcal{Z}$ and camera pose $(\mathcal{R, P}) \in \bold{SE(3)}$ in world coordinate system, it is straightforward to compute the Euclidean or z-buffer depth $\mathcal{D}$ via homogeneous transformation.
+\textbf{Coordinate-depth-normal geometric hierarchy.} For an image $\mathcal{I}$ with ground-truth scene coordinates $\mathcal{Z}$ and camera pose $(\mathcal{R, P}) \in \bold{SE(3)}$ in the world coordinate system, it is straightforward to compute the Euclidean or z-buffer depth $\mathcal{D}$ via homogeneous transformation.
 Subsequently, the surface normal $\mathcal{N}$ can be obtained from the depth map $\mathcal{D}$~\cite{qi2018geonet, zhou2018open3d}.
 The geometrical information richness of the scene coordinates $\mathcal{Z}$ label is beyond that of depth $\mathcal{D}$ and surface normal $\mathcal{N}$, as one can convert the first to the latter without loss of accuracy.

-We argue that ideally if a network is capable of predicting perfect scene coordinates $\mathcal{Z}$, it possesses sufficient information to estimate high quality depth $\mathcal{D}$ and surface normal $\mathcal{N}$.
+We hypothesize that if a neural network is capable of predicting perfect scene coordinates $\mathcal{Z}$, it possesses sufficient information to estimate high quality depth $\mathcal{D}$ and surface normal $\mathcal{N}$.
 Inspired by the natural geometric hierarchy, we propose to learn scene coordinate regression with auxiliary self-supervision tasks on depth and surface normal estimation.
 Our method is modular and also extends to using any external labels such as semantics $\mathcal{S}$ if they may be available.